dunkyl/htstem-kbd/README.md

 Test board for the project.
 12 keys, 12 addressible LEDs, and rotary encoder.
 First time I've actually gone through with ordering a PCB to be made.

+Source code for firmware is at [another repo](https://github.com/dunkyl/dunkylmacro12).

 BOM for macro12:

 | Quantity | Description | Link | Note |